 Among the nation's oldest athletic clubs, the Boston Athletic Association was established on March 15, 1887 under its first president, Robert F. Clark, and with the support of leading sports enthusiasts, entrepreneurs and politicians of the day.
 According to Article II of the B.A.A.'s 1890 Yearbook Constitution, their objective was to encourage all manly sports and promote physical culture.

-In 1888, the B.A.A. completed its magnificent clubhouse in Boston's Back Bay on the corner of Exeter and Boylston Streets, on the present-day site of the new Boston Public Library.
+In 1888, the B.A.A. completed its magnificent clubhouse in Boston's Back Bay on the corner of Exeter Street and Blagden Street, on the present-day site of the new Boston Public Library.
 In addition to such facilities as a gymnasium, bowling alley, billiard hall, Turkish baths and tennis courts, the Association also owned a shooting range and a country club.
 Active sports of the day included boxing, fencing, water polo, and athletics.

 The club held its first organized track and field competition in 1890.
 The Association chose a mythical unicorn as its symbol, which remains on the Boston Marathon medals to this day.